 The easiest way to ensure gums are healthy is to prevent oral health problems by brushing and flossing properly each day and visiting our office at least twice a year.
 Our goal is always to help patients maintain their healthy smile, but if you do suffer from periodontal disease, we are here to help you stabilize your gum tissue and keep you educated on the latest treatment advancements.

-For patients suffering from mild gingivitis, more frequent professional teeth cleanings in our office and improved homeware may be adequate to fully renew oral health.
+For patients suffering from mild gingivitis, more frequent professional teeth cleanings in our office and improved homecare may be adequate to fully renew oral health.
 Patients with more severe periodontitis may be in need of advanced periodontal therapies in addition to more frequent teeth cleaning.
 These more advanced therapies include:

-- Scaling and root planning- the systematic removal of plaque and calculus buildup at and below the gum line, including the roots of the teeth (during this procedure, patients are anesthetized so the treatment is pain free!)
+- Scaling and root planing- the systematic removal of plaque and calculus buildup at and below the gum line, including the roots of the teeth (during this procedure, patients are anesthetized so the treatment is pain free!)

 - Antibiotic therapy – oral or topical antibiotics may be prescribed to reduce the levels of residual bacteria and prevent additional bone loss

-- a referral to a periodontist, or gum specialist, if necessary
+- A referral to a periodontist, or gum specialist, if necessary